 Coordinating and subordinating conjunctions create new parts of speech.
 Correlative conjunctions, on the other hand, don't.
 They work to connect two sentence parts or statements with equal significance.

-("But also" connects the two adjectives, "stupid and unorganized," and "not only " connects the two equal clauses.)
+- Not only do we think this plan is stupid, but also unorganized. ("But also" connects the two adjectives, "stupid and unorganized," and "not only " connects the two equal clauses.)

-("Neither " and "nor " join the nouns to make a statement)
+- Neither the red shirt nor the purple skirt is available in your size. ("Neither " and "nor " join the nouns to make a statement)

-("Whether " and "or " connects the two verbs to give a choice)
+- Whether you clean your room or complete your homework is up to you. ("Whether " and "or " connects the two verbs to give a choice)

 Subordinating conjunctions connect a dependent clause with an independent clause.
 Basically, without the subordinating conjunction, the dependent sentence is lacking or nonsensical.
 These conjunctions form complex phrases, making your work sound way more interesting than just simple sentences full of periods or commas.